EricMFink/PRcasebook/_pages/Part1.md

 ## The Profession before the 1908 Ethics Rules

 The American legal profession was significantly unregulated for most of the eighteenth and nineteenth centuries.
-In fact, it is not clear whether lawyers’ work during this time was part of a unified legal profession at all.
+In fact, it is not clear whether lawyers' work during this time was part of a unified legal profession at all.

-That’s not to say lawyers did not play an important role in American society.
+That's not to say lawyers did not play an important role in American society.
 Lawyers fulfilled not just one, but _two equally important roles_: (a) as advocates for their clients and (b) agents of the court.

 Before the American legal profession was organized with formal rules, this _dual-role model_ of lawyering shaped how lawyers thought about their professional responsibilities and standards for their conduct.

-Many lawyers’ everyday work consisted primarily of advocating for the private interests of clients.
+Many lawyers' everyday work consisted primarily of advocating for the private interests of clients.
 Eighteenth and nineteenth century clients sought out lawyers for many of the same reasons people obtain lawyers today - including:

 - settling disputes over personal property